-Don’t start with a list that included the things that you wanted to do in the past, but start with a list of things that you’d like to do within a reality of your current situation.
-Ask yourself what brings you joy, look for things that don’t add unnecessary frustration and anxiety but do look for things that challenge you both physically and mentally within your limits.
+Don’t start with a list that includes the things that you wanted to do in the past.
+Start with a list of things that you’d like to do within the reality of your current situation.
+Ask yourself what brings you joy?
+Look for things that don’t add unnecessary frustration and anxiety but do look for things that challenge you both physically and mentally within your limits.

 There are many things which you should avoid in your planning, like rock concerts and trips that require lots of physical activity, busy situations and things which require too much mental exercise to be enjoyed.

 Throughout this website we will seek to give you tools, advice from others, coping mechanisms and hopefully things which bring you joy as you plan your new horizons.
 Our greatest wish for you is that you find joy each and every day.